marka2g/marksmarkdown/priv/notes/concepts/cs/languages/elixir/features/tree-of-contents.md

 >

 ## Conclusion
-And there you have it, a tree menu that dynamically builds itself as markdown files are added.
+And there you have it, a tree menu that dynamically builds itself as markdown files are added and removed.
 This read was a bit long even though I only included the important bits of the feature; be sure to check out the [source](https://github.com/marka2g/marksmarkdown){:target="_blank"}.
 Lastly, iterative improvements will be made as time permits and I will try to keep this note in sync with code changes.
 Thanks for reading!